PRE-ORDER Le Pater: Alphonse Mucha's Symbolist Masterpiece [Hardcover]

 This is a pre-order to reserve your copy of the book.

 If you are purchasing this book as a gift, please be aware that it is currently in production.
-The book will be available in retail locations Fall 2018, and all pre-orders will be shipped before they hit bookstores.
+We expect the survey, reception, and packing process to take three months, and that all books will be in hand before the end of January.

 If you would like to ensure you have a gift in hand on a specific date, please email firstname.lastname@example.org for assistance.To stay up-to-date on our publication process